johnww15/fitcommit/README.md

 # fitCommit

-A fitness tracking application to empower gym goers beyond their limits. https://fitcommit.cyclic.app/ (Cyclic has ended its services)
+A fitness tracking application to empower gym goers beyond their limits. (initially deployed on Cyclic has ended its services)

+Currently deployed using Render.com (https://fitcommit.onrender.com)

 This project was jointly developed by: Joey (frontend), Bobby (auth pages), Jonathan (backend)